vanjohnson879/frontline-cloud-doc/content/docs/user/artifact_gen/index.md

 }
 ```

-You can run `gradle frontLineJar` in your terminal and check you get a jar containing all the dependencies of the simulation.
+Please run the `gradle frontLineJar` command in your terminal and generate the `build/libs/artifactId.jar` file.
+You'll have to upload this file in the new [Artifacts section](/docs/user/artifacts_conf).

 ### Multi-Module Support